-Knee ligament injuries can be painful, restrictive and often require surgical treatment and extensive recovery.
-Individuals who’ve sustained a serious knee injury as the result of an accident or fall may need to seek compensation from the responsible party to help recover costs of knee ligament surgery and lost wages because of missed time at work.
+Knee ligament injuries can be painful, restrictive, and often require surgical treatment and extensive recovery.
+Individuals who’ve sustained a serious knee injury as the result of an accident or fall on the job or otherwise may need to seek compensation from the responsible party to help recover costs of knee ligament surgery and lost wages because of missed time at work.

 Ligaments connect bone to bone.
 These ligaments are designed to provide support for the knee and also limit the range of motion of the joint.
-Damaged ligaments are compromised in their ability to do their job, and as a result the knee can become unstable.
+Ligaments that are damaged are compromised in their ability to do their job, and as a result the knee can become unstable.

 The knee joint has four major supporting ligaments that could be damaged in an injury or accident.
 These ligaments connect the tibia (shin bone) to the femur (thigh bone).
-Below are the four major ligaments in the knee and some details as noted by the Johns Hopkins Medicine website.
+The four major ligaments in the knee, as described on the Johns Hopkins Medicine website, are as follows:

 - Anterior cruciate ligament (ACL): This ligament controls the knee’s rotation and the range of movement that the tibia has in a forward motion.

 - Lateral collateral ligament (LCL): This ligament provides the outer knee with stability.

 - Medial collateral ligament (MCL): The inner knee is stabilized by this ligament.